-“Yes: that’s a title, not a guarantee.
-It’s not like I can just pull out Monument and suddenly save everyone.
+“That’s a title, not a guarantee.
+It’s not like I can just pull out Monument and suddenly fix everything.
 We just need to banish them off somewhere.”

 Justice crosses his arms in thought, his eyes squinting pensively.
 “Yeah… but how will we get all of those minions in a portal?
 Who could even… wait…” Justice’s face lights up like a firework of excitement.

 Order rolls her eyes and Space keeps her tongue bitten firmly down while he turns to her with a dramatic flair.

 “You could do it!
 You’re the greatest portaleer we have!”

 Space’s eyes are expressionless, but she does give a gentle, bored smile.